 Speech-language pathologist will conduct a thorough evaluation of speech and language skills using standardized test measures and/or informal testing procedures.
 Voice evaluations are conducted using acoustic videolaryngostroboscopy and perceptual analysis.
-Swallowing evaluations consist of clinical (bedside) evaluations and modified barium swallow evaluations conducted in the radiology department.
+Swallowing evaluations consist of clinical evaluations at bedside and modified barium swallow evaluations conducted in the radiology department.

 Speech-language pathologist will design and implement an individualized therapy program to improve the communication impairment and/or swallowing problems.
 A physician's order is needed for most third-party payors.

-Speech-language pathologist may provide information relevant to the patient's communication disorder and/or dysphasia.
+Speech-language pathologist may provide information relevant to the patient's communication disorder and/or dysphagia.
 This may be provided in conjunction with the screen, the evaluation and/or the treatment.

-Speech language pathologists are available to present information relevant to communication disorders and/or dysphasia to the general public.
+Speech language pathologists are available to present information relevant to communication disorders and/or dysphagia to the general public.

 The speech-language pathologist provides services to patients experiencing difficulties with communication and with swallowing.
-These difficulties may be because of congenital or developmental delays most often addressed as infants, preschoolers, or children and young adults or because of acquired neurological disease most often experienced by aging adults such as strokes, Parkinson's disease, ALS, traumatic brain injuries, and dementias.
+These difficulties may be as a result of congenital or developmental delays (most often addressed as infants, preschoolers, or children and young adults) or because of acquired neurological disease (most often experienced by aging adults such as strokes, Parkinson's disease, ALS, traumatic brain injuries, and dementias.)

-difficulty with attention, thinking reasoning, remembering, etc. related to acquired brain trauma and/or neurological diseases.s
+Difficulty with attention, thinking reasoning, remembering, etc. related to acquired brain trauma and/or neurological diseases.

-language receptive or expressive language disorder noted in infants, preschoolers, and school-aged children as they are developing their language.
+Language receptive or expressive language disorder noted in infants, preschoolers, and school-aged children as language develops.
 This may be developmental in nature or related to recognized neurological conditions, (i.e. Cerebral Palsy, various syndromes).